 The suspect in a fatal knife attack in Würzburg has been sent to a psychiatric hospital, German investigators said.

-Experts have determined that the 24-year-old Somali man may not be possible to hold him criminally responsible for his actions.
+Experts have determined that the 24-year-old Somali man may not be criminally responsible for his actions.

 Three women were killed and six others -- including an 11-year-old child -- were injured in the attack outside a shop in the Bavarian city on June 25.